Understanding Liminal Spaces in Counselling & Psychotherapy

 Imagine standing in a doorway, with one room behind you and another waiting just beyond.
 You can sense that you cannot go back, yet you haven’t stepped fully forward.

 I’m Ryan McFarlane, a qualified counsellor in Redruth, Cornwall.
 Are you struggling with depression, anxiety, grief or family issues, or simply feeling stuck and searching for a way forward?
-Counselling is your space to speak the things that are difficult to say elsewhere and deeply understand the underlying causes of your discomfort.
-No pressure to commit long-term and no judgment about what you bring.
+Counselling is your space to speak the things that are difficult to say elsewhere.

-Together through compassionate exploration, we’ll explore what’s beneath the surface.
-We’ll uncover the underlying rules, beliefs and emotional responses that contribute to your tension, preventing you from fully realising your potential.
+Whatever you’re going through, I’ll meet you with compassion, empathy and acceptance.
+Together, we’ll create a space to explore what’s beneath the surface, the underlying rules, beliefs and ideas of self that contribute to your tension, preventing you from fully realising your potential.

 Talking Therapy sessions start at £40 per session, and I have reduced rates for individuals on low income or currently out of work.
 My private counselling space in Redruth is accessible with great transport links and parking nearby.
 I also offer online and telephone counselling sessions.